jdeath/Hubspace-Homeassistant/README.md

 Manual method: copy the hubspace/ folder in the repo to `<config_dir>/custom_components/hubspace/`.

 ### Configuration
-After HubSpace has been added through HACs and Home Assistant has been removed, the configuration continues within the UI like other integrations.
+After HubSpace has been added through HACs, the configuration continues within the UI like other integrations.
 First select `Settings` on the navigation bar, then select `Devices & services`, ensure you are on the `Integrations` tab, then finally select `ADD INTEGRATION` at the bottom right